lucasef2/calculator-service/README.md

-## A Multiplier Service ##
+## A Calculator Service ##

-This service exposes one end point, it received 2 numbers and multiply then. then returns the response...
+This is a Spring Boot application that implements a calculator functionality.

+There are only one operation implemented at the moment: multiplication.

+###Example call

+`localhost:8200/calculator/multiply?a=8&b=4`

+###How to build it

+`mvn clean package`

+Make sure you run on the same directory then pom.xml.